Skip to content

 Program Outcomes & Assessments

-Learning outcomes will be evaluated at the course level through formative and evaluative assessments, including creative projects, observations, papers, quizzes, discussions, and reflection statements.
+Learning outcomes will be evaluated at the course level through formative and summative assessments, including creative projects, observations, papers, quizzes, discussions, and reflection statements.
 Assessments will be evaluated utilizing detailed rubrics available in each course.

 Program-Level Learning Outcomes Course-Level Assessment Program-Level Assessment (Teaching and Academic Portfolio)